jaspector

 New construction, additions, alterations, repairs, and most structural, electrical, plumbing, and mechanical work; permit exemptions follow state law and local guidance.

+Not all construction work requires a permit in unincorporated Burke County, NC.
 The following work is generally exempt: Ordinary maintenance; Non-structural cosmetic repairs; Other work specifically exempted by the North Carolina State Building Code.
 Note: County page should be checked before assuming an exemption for a specific project.
+When in doubt, confirm with the local building department before starting work.